theedgy/cc-post/POST.md

 4) Context.Provider
 5) and finally our two components Teams and Statistics

-For 5 tries i recorded following render times : 5.8, 6.1, 6, 6.4, 6.3 which gives us around 6.1 as an average.
+For 5 tries I recorded following render times : 5.8, 6.1, 6, 6.4, 6.3 which gives us around 6.1 as an average.

 The difference is huge (around 30%).
 Not only in cleaner code and way better structure but because using built in React functionality we are able to save tons of times.
 Our values are small, but you can imagine it in large, complex application as we cannot forget we are profiling just two empty areas.